September 10 and 11

 Since then it has been held every year in one of the three larger communities: Port Hardy, Port McNeill or Port Alice.
 Over the years, the committees have successfully passed the baton and maintained the tradition of holding the fair and growing it each year.
 It is the only time in a year when the entire North Island comes together to celebrate their creativity and ingenuity.

 The Mount Waddington Fall Fair is open to everyone in the community and the committee works hard to make sure everyone has the opportunity to take part.
-Advertising and media promotion via newspaper and radio starts in January encouraging people to plan ahead, especially for exhibiting.
+Advertising and media promotion via newspaper and posters starts in spring encouraging people to plan ahead, especially for exhibiting.
 Schools are visited and invited to submit student work as exhibits.
 Entry fees for children and seniors are waived and adults pay only $0.25 per entry.

 Local musicians, dancers and other performers provide entertainment throughout the weekend intended to showcase the talent of the North Island and generally provide a welcoming and local atmosphere.